Students are encouraged to meet with their advisors at any time with questions or concerns about academics or progress toward their degree.

-Any student admitted as a new freshman and who is in their first semester of enrollment at the U of U (summer 1st semester students are seen in the fall).
+Students admitted as new freshman and who are in their first semester of enrollment at the U of U are required to meet with an advisor before registering for their next semester (students who begin in the summer are seen in the fall).

 Students applying for graduation must meet with their advisor.